 - How Legal Expert can help you make pressure sores compensation claims

 Let’s begin discussing pressure sore claims by explaining the condition.
-Pressure ulcers and bed sores are mostly preventable and so the occurrence of them can often indicate that the injured person has been receiving substandard care and the healthcare professionals responsible for providing the care should be held accountable for their neglect.
+Pressure ulcers and bedsores are mostly preventable, so their occurrence can often indicate that the injured person has been receiving substandard care, and the healthcare professionals responsible for providing the care should be held accountable for their neglect.

-Pressure sores normally develop after pressure has been applied to a certain part of the body for a prolonged period of time and result in pain and distress for the sufferer.
-If the sores are left untreated they can become not only extremely painful, but can pose a serious health risk due to complications that can ensue the development of a bed sore, and in extreme cases, even result in death.
+Pressure sores normally develop after pressure has been applied to a certain part of the body for a prolonged period of time, resulting in pain and distress for the sufferer.
+If the sores are left untreated, they can become not only extremely painful.
+Still, they can pose a serious health risk due to complications that can ensure the development of a bedsore, and in extreme cases, even result in death.

-Pressure sore negligence claims can be brought against those in charge of providing sufficient and adequate quality of care to those with restricted mobility if it can be proven that they are in breach of this duty of care.
+Pressure sore claims can be brought against those in charge of providing sufficient quality of care to those with restricted mobility if proven that they are in breach of this duty of care.

-Depending on the severity of the bed sores or pressure ulcers, recovery can be a long, painful process and pressure sore compensation claims need to reflect this.
-Legal Expert can help you to get the compensation award you deserve for the pain and suffering you have endured.
+Depending on the severity of the bed sores or pressure ulcers, recovery can be a long and painful process.
+Pressure sore claims must reflect this.
+Legal Expert can help you get the compensation award you deserve for the pain and suffering you have endured.
 Contact us about pressure sore claims.

-Along with these, the medical professional carrying out the assessment needs to use their own clinical judgement and also look at special risk factors such as whether a person is malnourished, has undergone surgery or trauma, has any neurological deficits, and what medication they may be taking.
+Along with these, the medical professional carrying out the assessment needs to use their own clinical judgment and look at special risk factors such as whether a person is malnourished, has undergone surgery or trauma, has any neurological deficits, and what medication they need may be taking.

 Taking all of these into account, the Waterlow score can then be found: